The Common Program of the People's Republic of China 1949-1954

 Source: Davis (2000).
 Page 256 * Percentage within state employees ** in millions

-Increasingly, the state determines where the individual will work, sometimes resulting in prolonged absence of the husband/wife in the family.
+The state is increasingly influencing where individuals are employed, which can lead to extended periods of absence for spouses within the family.
 The family is in socialist society looked upon as a partnership to be productive for the state and not for the individual.
 The importance of the state is preferential above the family and the individual.
-"Within the family, the notion of equal status between husband and wife undermined men's traditional superior status over women.
-Furthermore, parents were affected, since their influence over the marriages of their children was minimized.
-No provision was made for parents to assert authority over their children's divorces.
-Their traditional role is now filled by neighbors and fellow workers involved in divorce mediation."
+Within the family, the idea of equal status between husband and wife challenged the traditional notion of male superiority over women.
+Additionally, parents were impacted as their influence over their children's marriages was diminished.
+There were no measures in place for parents to exercise authority in their children's divorces.
+Instead, this traditional role has been taken over by neighbors and colleagues who participate in divorce mediation.

-The narrative of Liang Jun, China's pioneering female tractor driver, draws inspiration from Soviet films.
-Liang Jun's life story echoes a key theme of propaganda campaigns in the early 1950s, promoting the idea of "Learning from the Soviet Union" and the belief that "The Soviet Union is China's Tomorrow."
+The narrative of Liang Jun, China's pioneering female tractor driver, drew inspiration from Soviet films.
+Liang Jun's life story echoed a key theme of propaganda campaigns in the early 1950s, promoting the idea of "Learning from the Soviet Union" and the belief that "The Soviet Union is China's Tomorrow."
 These campaigns, along with their Chinese counterparts, portrayed Soviet women as progressive role models for both Chinese women and men.
 Their lifestyles and challenges were perceived as mirroring the struggles faced by the Chinese populace, fostering a sense of solidarity and identification with these women as integral to the international socialist movement.

 Following 1953, women began participating in growing numbers in both national and domestic sports competitions.
 Among the popular sports were basketball, volleyball, athletics, swimming, gymnastics, and cycling.
 It is noted that the inception of elite female sports was nearly parallel to that of males.
 There was no discernible disparity in the range of sports accessible to both genders.
 This stands in stark contrast to America and other Western countries, where male involvement in elite sports commenced much earlier.

-In 1954, the tone of the issues in the magazine changes and the role of the woman as housewife and mother is explicitly displayed.
-"The housewife was shown as contributing to society through her husband and family by acting as a sort of (unpaid) service worker for those who participated in production.'
+In 1954, the magazine's tone shifted, clearly highlighting the woman's role as a housewife and mother.
+The housewife was portrayed as contributing to society by supporting her husband and family, effectively serving as an (unpaid) service worker for those engaged in production.

-The status of women in Chinese society has consistently posed a challenge for the CCP.
+The status of women in Chinese society posed consistently a challenge for the CCP.
 According to the CCP's perspective, the social standing of housewives was ambiguously associated with the bourgeoisie.
 Therefore, officials at the Shanghai Women Federation found it necessary to emphasize that among the one million Shanghai housewives (including all women without stable employment at the time, as of August 1949), the majority were not bourgeois parasites but rather lower-class and impoverished women.
-Drawing on Engels's theory of women's liberation, they argued that while her work remains unpaid and lacks significance in social production, she is not merely a consumer in society.
+Drawing on Engels's theory of women's liberation, they argued that while her work remains unpaid and lacks significance in social production, she was not merely a consumer in society.

 This change of status in 1954 is not without a struggle, especially women who have been active in the military and political work have major problems to adapt to this change.
 For example, a considerable portion of the Hainan fighting force comprised women, who were instructed to go back to their homes and commence family life.
 This directive was particularly challenging to accept, given the ostensibly progressive ideology of New Democracy espoused by the new regime in Beijing.
 The women who had served as Communist spies, soldiers, and field doctors in Hainan voiced their objections to the sudden transition from active roles to becoming housewives and caregivers.
+See Article 2

 The urban housewife's mission becomes the pursuit for 5 good things (wu hao): cooperation with the neighborhoods; perform household work in a hygienic way; to raise the children with reason and not with violence; to stimulate children and husband to work hard and to study; and finally, to study herself.
-The reason for this change in policy is the high rate of unemployment in the cities.
-The status of the working woman in the propaganda is high, but in reality, she has the burden of 2 jobs, because keeping the household is an exclusive task of the woman.
+The reason for this change in policy was the high rate of unemployment in the cities.
+The status of the working woman in the propaganda was high, but in reality, she had the burden of 2 jobs, because keeping the household was an exclusive task of the woman.
 As urban women were increasingly integrated into public workplaces during the modern era, the emergence of the woman writer posed a persistent challenge.
 The identities of being a woman and a writer appeared irreconcilable, leaving women grappling with the dilemma of how to reconcile their female identity with their literary aspirations.

 The situation for the rural women is different.
 "In July 1954, the All-China Women’s Federation issued the ‘Instructions on Work with Peasant Women’, which stated: ‘currently the key task of working with peasant women is to further educate and organise peasant women to warmly support and take an active part in the great production movement with the mutual aid teams and cooperatives as the central force’.25"